Ultimating/UltraColor/README.md

 Join MineAcademy to learn Java and plugin development and get a 25€ discount!--->

-## IMPORTANT: As of March 15th midnight central time, this plugin no longer actively receives updates.
-This means no new features will be added unless its essential for the plugin.
-Minor/critical bug fixes or improvements will be prioritzed, along with updates to new Minecraft versions.
-This could change at anypoint, but that's unlikely.
-For more information/reasoning, please see this [here](https://docs.google.com/document/d/1BXdOsQdvIeQCgBGsSJV0EkSn9jh67ZInoutuYd5i-3A/edit?usp=sharing).
+## IMPORTANT: This plugin is planning to be discontinued by November 10th, 2022.
+For more information/reasoning, please see this [here](https://www.spigotmc.org/resources/ultracolor-deprecated.85332/update?update=472752).

 # UltraColor
 UltraColor is a free chat and name color plugin offering support from 1.8 through 1.19!
 Some features include: